 If you have a big bushy beard and you are travelling through Eastern Europe, expect to be stared at.
 A lot.
 Trust me, I’ve faced that first hand.

 Now I am a hairy man, so when a woman stopped in here tracks, pointed at me and made monkey sounds, I couldn’t help but laugh at her remarkably accurate observation.
+Funny?
+Without a doubt.
+Racist?
+Definitely.
 Just another day travelling with a beard I’m afraid.

-With that in mind, here are some of the pros and cons of travelling with a beard!
+With that in mind, here are some of the pros and cons of beards!
+Read, enjoy, let me know what you think.

 People will think you are mental.
 Or homeless.
 Or a mental homeless person.
 Why is this a pro?
 Well, Eastern Europeans, especially Serbians, are renowned for being a little intimidating themselves, yet they will be intimidated of your beard and therefore will leave you alone.
 Win.